Chime Review 2023: Checking, Savings, Pros & Cons

 Chime Review: Accounts

-In this review, we look at both the Chime’s checking and savings accounts, considering the details you will need to decide if you want to sign up.
-Chime offers one checking option, called the Chime Checking Account.
+In this review conducted in late 2022, we look at both the Chime’s checking and savings accounts, considering the details you will need to decide if you want to sign up.
+Chime offers one “checking account” option.
 Every Chime member starts with this account.

 Chime Checking Account